hpc/charliecloud/doc/ch-fromhost_desc.rst

 Further, while these alternate approaches would simplify or eliminate this script for nVidia GPUs, they would not solve the problem for other situations.

-At the time of this writing, a Cray Slingshot optimized provider is not available.
-We are working with HPE to get this feature added sooner, rather than later, however, we may need to revert to more complicated injection techniques for future Cray systems with Slingshot.

 Bugs
 ====